+Score Outcome

+≥ 20 Retain award(s) at current level and will not be reviewed again for

+five years

-Score Outcome 20 Retain award(s) at current level and will not be reviewed again for five years.
-16 - 19 Retain award(s) at current level and will not be reviewed again for three years.
-11 - 15 Lose one LCEA point (and its associated cash value) and reviewed again after three years. ≤ 10 Lose two LCEA points (and their associated cash value) and reviewed again after two years.
+16 - 19 Retain award(s) at current level and will not be reviewed again for

+three years

+11 - 15 Lose 1 LCEA point (and its associated cash value) and reviewed

+again after three years

+≤ 10 Lose 2 LCEA points (and their associated cash value) and reviewed

+again after two years

 - iii.
-The duration of any review period will exclude time taken for maternity/paternity/adoption leave or an extended period of absence such as ill-health absence, subject to the arrangements outlined in the amended 2012 ACCEA employer-based award guidance. - 13.
-Level 9 Pre-2018 LCEA will continue to be subject to renewal arrangements.
-Level 9 Pre-2018 LCEA will be subject to the same scoring mechanism as all other Pre-2018 LCEA, set out in paragraph 12.
-[78][...] - 14.
-Reversion to Pre-2018 LCEA for NCEA holders who are unsuccessful in their applications for renewal, as set out in paragraph 9(ii), will continue to apply.
-NCEA holders who have reverted to a Pre-2018 LCEA will have these awards reviewed three years after the date of the reversion Following their reversion to a Pre-2018 LCEA, the scoring system set out in paragraph 12 will apply. - 15.
-All local arrangements must comply with the Equality Act 2010.
-To the extent that any terms are unlawfully discriminatory, and no corrective local variation to the LCEA arrangements can be agreed with the JLNC within six months of the date at which the issue was raised with the JLNC that removes the discriminatory effect, the employer may modify the local arrangements or delete the term to the minimum extent necessary to remove such discriminatory effect.
-Any modification to or deletion of a provision or part-provision shall not affect the validity and enforceability of the rest of the LCEA arrangements.
-80 in the local arrangements.
+The duration of any review period will exclude time taken for maternity/paternity/adoption leave or an extended period of absence such as ill-health absence, subject to the arrangements outlined in the amended 2012 ACCEA Employer-Based Award guidance. - Level 9 Existing LCEAs will continue to be subject to existing renewal arrangements, including their anticipated five-yearly review, until April 2021.
+From April 2021, level 9 Existing LCEAs will be subject to the same scoring mechanism as all other Existing LCEAs, set out in paragraph 16. - 18.
+Reversion to Existing LCEAs for Existing NCEA holders who are unsuccessful in their applications for renewal, as set out in paragraph 8(ii) above, will continue to apply.
+Existing NCEA holders who have reverted to an Existing LCEA will have these awards reviewed three years after the date of the reversion, but no earlier than April 2021.
+Following their reversion to an Existing LCEA, the scoring system set out in paragraph 16 will apply.